briandrum/codes.forchagrin.com/_chapters/chapter-1146-historic-preservation-regulations.md

-    3. _(3)_ Where an applicant for a building permit proposes to change the existing grade of a lot by more than three (3) inches, the Architectural Board of Review shall review, in accordance with Section 1109.05 and this Chapter 1146 of this Planning and Zoning Code, such change to ensure that the proposed building elevations and site grading are compatible with contiguous property and that the proposed building meets the standards set forth in Section 1115.04, failing which the Architectural Review Board shall deny approval of such grade change.
+    3. _(3)_ Where an applicant for a building permit proposes to change the existing grade of a lot by more than three (3) inches, the Architectural Board of Review shall review, in accordance with [Section 1109.05][] and this Chapter 1146 of this Planning and Zoning Code, such change to ensure that the proposed building elevations and site grading are compatible with contiguous property and that the proposed building meets the standards set forth in [Section 1115.04][], failing which the Architectural Review Board shall deny approval of such grade change.

 2. _(b)_ **Approval/Disapproval.** The Architectural Board of Review shall
-either approve, approve with modification or disapprove the application in accordance with the review and approval procedures set forth in Section 1109.05.
+either approve, approve with modification or disapprove the application in accordance with the review and approval procedures set forth in [Section 1109.05][].
 In conjunction with a motion to grant the request of the applicant, the members of the Architectural Board of Review shall identify facts which have been presented to the Architectural Board of Review which the members believe are supportive of their decision in the case.
 It is not sufficient for the Architectural Board of Review to identify the ultimate fact to be determined (e.g., Compatibility or Historic Significance), but the members of the Architectural Board of Review, when stating or voting on the motion to grant the